ansys/pyansys-math/README.rst

   :alt: black

-PyAnsys-Math is a Python repository holding Ansys mathematical libraries.
+PyAnsys Math is a Python repository holding Ansys mathematical libraries.
 To use them, you must have a local installation of Ansys.

 For more information on getting a licensed copy of Ansys, visit